DeepBlue14/laser_detection/README.md

 - In Rviz, select a "PointCloud2" option, and for the topic choose "/scooter/depth_registered/points".
 - Select "GreenDetectionPcl" from the menu of the rqt_reconfigure gui.

-**NOTE**: If GreenPart2_main segfaults when you begin it, rosrun it again. *(This error occurs if two threads are out of sync.
-A fix for this is being worked in pressently.)*